MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/walkthrough-blazor-webassembly-single-tenant.md

 ## Step 4: Apply code changes

-Apply changes to the following files to enable displaying CDS data in the application.
+Apply changes to the following files to enable displaying Common Data Service data in the application.

 ### \wwwroot\appsettings.json